 The Firewalla Blue / Plus will throttle your Internet down to slightly slower than the speed it can handle, which is 500Mbps.

 In my case, I had a cable plan with over 600Mbps download.
-With the Blue plugged in, my broadband immediately reduced to below 500Mbps and remained that way.
-When I unplugged the Blue, within half a minute, things got back to normal.
+With the Blue plugged in, my broadband immediately and consistently reduced to slightly below 500Mbps and remained that way.
+When I unplugged the Blue, things got back to normal within half a minute.

-That said, keep in mind that you’ll have to sacrifice a portion of your Internet bandwidth when using this device.
-And if you have a super-fast broadband connection, chances are you’ll lose everything over 500Mbps and then some.
+Keep in mind that you'll have to sacrifice a portion of your Internet bandwidth when using this device.
+And if you have a super-fast broadband connection, you'll lose everything over the 500Mbps mark and then some.

-That’s quite normal, however, and also what I experienced with other similar devices, such as the TrendMicro Home Network Security, which was much worse on this front.
+That's quite normal, however, and also what I experienced with other similar devices, such as the TrendMicro Home Network Security, which was much worse on this front.

-So, pick the Blue or Blue Plus only if you have 500Mbps or slower Internet.
-Else you should go with the Firewalla Gold or skip this type of device at all.
+Still, pick the Blue or Blue Plus only if you have 500Mbps or slower Internet.
+Else you should go with the more expensive Firewalla Gold or skip this type of device at all.